Major works on Northwestern Motorway

 Completing the Western Ring Route has been designated as one of the government’s 7 Roads of National Significance (RoNS) projects, due to the contribution it will make to regional and national growth.

 It is anticipated that the $2 billion project – the biggest ever to be undertaken by the NZ Transport Agency - will be completed by mid 2021.

-Once completed and opened, the Western Ring Route will provide a bypass around the CBD for the large volume of traffic that travels across the region each day.
+When it is completed and opened, the Western Ring Route will provide a bypass around the CBD for the large volume of traffic that travels across the region each day.
 This improved network efficiency, and the additional capacity provided by the completed route, will:

-- Take pressure off local roads
+- Help ease pressure on local roads

 - Provide more reliable access to/from Auckland International Airport

 - Increase access to Auckland’s western suburbs, supporting planned commercial and residential expansion in that area